Skip to main content

 Smart radiator valves (SRVs, also known as smart radiator thermostats) can be used alongside a smart thermostat to control the temperature in individual rooms of your home.
 They’re therefore useful particularly for those with a larger house.

-SRVs cost around £35-85 each, so it’s worth thinking carefully about how you might use them best and therefore which radiators you’d like them on.
+SRVs cost around £35-80 each, so it’s worth thinking carefully about which radiators you’d like them on.
 Here are some things to consider before choosing SRVs:

 Are you tech savvy?